-To begin to understand the instructions being given from ATC a pilot must first learn what the standard words, numbers and phrases are that is used throughout aviation.
-To help prevent communication errors between pilots and air traffic controllers the International Civil Aviation Organization (ICAO) came together in 1946 and developed the Standardized Aviation Termniology that all pilots and air traffic controllers use today, no matter which country they fly in.
+To begin to understand the instructions being given from ATC a pilot must first learn what the standard words, numbers, and phrases are that are used throughout aviation.
+To help prevent communication errors between pilots and air traffic controllers the International Civil Aviation Organization (ICAO) came together in 1946 and developed the Standardized Aviation Terminology that all pilots and air traffic controllers use today, no matter which country they fly in.

 Here are some examples of the common terminology and phraseology used by pilots and air traffic controllers:

 8 – Pronounced “Eight”